SidJanawade/Scrapper-Quotes-from-Web-using-BeautifulSoup/README.md

 # Work Pending
 - The quotes also need to be extracted with LLM format and getting error if any help given for improving it can be appreciated.

+# FYI
+- Also created a login page where you haave to enter "USERNAME" and "PASSWORD"